Severe Asthma ToolkitSevere Asthma Toolkit

 Physical activity

-• Physical activity and exercise is encouraged because of the health benefits.
+• Physical activity and exercise are encouraged because of the health benefits.
+As is reducing sedentary behaviour.

-• People who have exercise-induced bronchoconstriction should be provided with education on the need to use bronchodilators before exercise.
+• People who have exercise-induced bronchoconstriction should be provided with education on the need to use bronchodilators before (McLoughlin et al. 2022).

 Emotional stress